The wp-config.php is one of the most important parts of our WordPress.

 define('WPMS_SMTP_USER', 'email@example.com'); define('WPMS_SMTP_PASS', 'Password123');

-The wp-config.php file is essential to be able to activate debug mode in our Web:
+The wp-config.php file is essential to be able to enable debug mode on our website:

 define('WP_DEBUG', false); define('WP_DEBUG', true);